jhawkins11/task-manager-mcp/README.md

 **IMPORTANT:** It's highly recommended to integrate your own Google AI API key to OpenRouter to avoid the free models' rate limits.
 See below.

-**Using OpenRouter's Free Tiers:** You can significantly minimize or eliminate costs by using models marked as "Free" on OpenRouter (like google/gemini-2.5-pro-preview at the time of writing) while connecting your own Google AI API key.
+**Using OpenRouter's Free Tiers:** You can significantly minimize or eliminate costs by using models marked as "Free" on OpenRouter (like google/gemini-2.5-flash-preview:thinking at the time of writing) while connecting your own Google AI API key.
 Check out this reddit thread for more info: https://www.reddit.com/r/ChatGPTCoding/comments/1jrp1tj/a_simple_guide_to_setting_up_gemini_25_pro_free/

 **Fallback Costs:** The server automatically retries with a fallback model if the primary hits a rate limit.
 The default fallback (FALLBACK_OPENROUTER_MODEL) is often a faster/cheaper model like Gemini Flash, which might still have associated costs depending on OpenRouter's current pricing/tiers.
 Check their site and adjust the fallback model in your configuration if needed.

 ## Usage with Cursor (Task Manager Mode)

 This is the primary way this server is intended to be used.
+I have not yet tested it with other AI code editors yet.
+If you try it, please let me know how it goes, and I'll update the README.

 ### 1. Configure the MCP Server in Cursor: